 In recent years, RSI has become prevalent among office workers who spend practically a third of their waking lives hunched in front of the computer for long stretches of time.
 The risk of getting RSI increases when you have poor posture, if you work for long stretches of time with few breaks in between, when you are stressed, and even when the temperature in the work environment becomes too low.

 RSI can hamper your productivity at the workplace.
-Fortunately, there are several strategies that you can undertake to minimise your risk of getting injured.
-These include practising good posture, taking short, frequent breaks, and modifying the setup of your work station (with a keen attention on ergonomics).
+Fortunately, there are several strategies that you can undertake to minimize your risk of getting injured.
+These include practicing good posture, taking short, frequent breaks, and modifying the setup of your work station (with keen attention on ergonomics).

-If you have begun to notice symptoms of RSI, you can opt to get a quality sports massage in London.
-At London-based Massaggi, specialists treat people from diverse backgrounds, including office workers whose productivity have become hampered by RSI.
+If you have begun to notice symptoms of RSI, you can opt to get a good sports massage in London.
+At London-based Massaggi, specialists treat people from diverse backgrounds, including office workers whose productivity has become hampered by RSI.

 The sports injury clinic offers physical therapy treatments that aim to help clients prevent and heal injuries to muscles and tendons.
 Treatment typically begins with an informal interview, which allows the specialists to determine which type of therapy suits your condition and which can bring the best outcomes for you.

-These treatments include Swedish massage, deep tissue massage, reflexology, Thai massage, acupressure, neuromuscular massage and sports massage.
+These treatments include Swedish massage, deep tissue massage, reflexology, Thai massage, acupressure, neuromuscular massage, and sports therapy.